mistymyto/apush/F.gilded_age.md

 ### Dawes Severalty Act, 1887

-- Authorized the federal government to break up tribal lands by partitioning them into individual plots
+- Authorized the federal government to individually break up tribal lands
 - Only Native Americans who accepted it were allowed to be US citizens
-- <u>Objective</u>: to assimilate Native Americans into mainstream US society by annihilating their cultural and social traditions
+- It is to assimilate Native Americans into mainstream US society
-- <u>Result</u>: over 90 million acres of tribal land were stripped from Native Americans and sold to non-natives
+- Over 90 mil acres of tribal land were sold to non-natives

 ## 2nd Industrial Revolution